kamiloses/FriendHub-Deprecated-Version/README.md

-I've been working on this project since April.
-It is not finished yet and still needs a lot of improvements, but the main purpose of the application is fulfilled.
+My first big project which took almost three months.
+It still needs some improvements, like cleaner code and better CSS, but the main goal of the application is done.